How Long Can I Keep Cooked Salmon In The Refrigerator?

 To savor the yumminess of your salmon leftover, here's your checklist:

-• Quick Cool Down: Let it chill a bit before popping it in the fridge.
-Jumping the gun can make things soggy—no one likes wet salmon.
+• Quick Cool Down: Let it chill a bit before popping it in the fridge — but no longer than two hours total at room temperature.
+Jumping the gun can make things soggy with condensation; waiting too long invites bacteria.

 • Seal it Tight: Lock the goodness in airtight containers.
 This extra step is your best bet for full flavor retention.